George Chaplin (boxer): Professional career

 Known as an undersized clever, cagey, elusive, slipper and slider, defensive-minded counterpuncher, Chaplin debuted as a professional on July 29, 1976.
 The fight took place at the Civic Center in his hometown.
 He knocked out Johnny Blaine in the second round with a right hook to the jaw.
 Six consecutive victories followed.

 Chaplin faced Joe Frazier's protege, Mike Koranicki, on September 17, 1977 for a split decision loss followed by a rematch on May 25, 1979 for a win by unanimous decision.

-Duane Bobick's career ended in the sixth round of a July 3, 1979 fight on the Steel Pier in Atlantic City, NJ, when Chaplin opened two deep cuts over Bodick's right eye forcing Dr. Stanely Rogers to stop the match.
+Duane Bobick's career ended in the sixth round of a July 3, 1979 fight on the Steel Pier in Atlantic City, NJ, when Chaplin opened two deep cuts over Bobick's right eye forcing Dr. Stanley Rogers to stop the match.
 His next two fights were wins by unanimous decision against Larry Alexander and Wendell Bailey for the USA Maryland State Heavyweight Title.

 Sports Illustrated ranked Chaplin sixth in its 1980 unofficial ranking of promising heavyweights when he was 29.
 His ambition was to be known as "the master boxer" of all time.

 Chaplin lost a 10-round decision to Gerrie Coetzee at the first boxing card held at the Aloha Stadium in the "Duel in the Sun" billed fight in 1981.
 It was televised as a CBS Sports Spectacular and had 2,400 fans in attendance.